 Dibbers

-Dibbers are the best garden tools to dig holes
+Dibbers are the best garden tools for planting seeds

 Dibbers are my go-to tool for planting seeds in the garden because they produce nice, tidy holes where you need them.
 The dibber I use most often has inches marked on the side to help with spacing and to show you how deep to bury a seed.
 Most seeds don’t need to be buried all that deep, especially tiny ones like lettuce and radish, so a dibber ensures you sow something at its optimal depth for germination.